-Thieves can pose as you to obtain a fraudulent driver’s license and, subsequently, fraudulent credit.
-Almost always, thieves will utilize a different mailing address from your own, allowing them to operate without you being aware.
+Thieves can pose as you to obtain a fraudulent driver’s license and, subsequently, fraudulent credit cards.
+Almost always, thieves will utilize a different mailing address from your own, allowing them to operate without your knowledge.
 Thieves can also utilize this information to apply for loans, remove money from your personal accounts and even apply for a job (using your name).
-By using these methods, thousands of dollars can either be stolen or charged in your name in a very short period of time, often without the victim knowing until it’s too late.
+By using these methods, thousands of dollars can either be stolen or charged in your name in a very short period of time.
 Some methods thieves use to obtain this information are:

-Dumpster Diving – going through your trash looking for bills and other discarded papers with your personal information on it
+Dumpster Diving – going through your trash to look for bills and other discarded papers with your personal information on it

 Skimming – using a special device when your debit/credit card is being processed

-Phishing – pretending to be financial institutions or companies to get you to reveal your personal information
+Phishing – pretending to be financial institutions or companies to persuade you to reveal your personal information

-Changing Your Address – complete a change of address request to receive your billing statements at another location
+Changing Your Address – completing a change of address request to receive your billing statements at another location

 Old-Fashioned Stealing – stealing wallets, purses, personnel records, or bribing employees who have access to mail, which includes bank and credit card statements, pre-approved credit offers, new checks, or tax information

-Pretexting – the practice of getting personal information under false pretenses then selling it to other people
+Pretexting – getting personal information under false pretenses then selling it to other people

-Financial – opening various accounts, taking out loans, writing bad checks, etc., can all cause you to have bad credit and/or high debt, which can cause you to have to pay higher interest and insurance rates or be denied for loans or lines of credit, etc.
+Financial – opening various accounts, taking out loans, writing bad checks, etc., can all cause bad credit and/or high debt, which can cause higher interest and insurance rates or denial of loans or lines of credit, etc.

-Criminal – criminals can steal your identity to commit crimes such as running meth labs, drug rings, and various other illegal activities, which can cause you to have a criminal record unbeknownst to you.
+Criminal – criminals can steal your identity and then commit crimes such as running meth labs, drug rings, and various other illegal activities.
+If this happens you could have a criminal record and not know about it.

-Emotional – violation of your privacy and not being able to prove to companies that your identity was stolen can cause very high stress.
+Emotional – violation of your privacy and the inability to prove to companies that your identity was stolen can cause very high stress.

-Employment – you could be denied employment because of your on-paper background, not knowing your identity has been stolen.
+Employment – you could be denied employment because of your on-paper background.

 Watch Lists – identity thieves may end up on sexual offender lists or terrorist watch lists under your name.

-Medical Insurance – you can be turned down for medical insurance because the thief used your name to obtain medical treatment and may have a life threatening illness or condition, which can appear in your medical records and make you ineligible for medical or life insurance.
+Medical Insurance – you can be charged highermedical insurance because the thief used your name to obtain medical treatment and may have a life threatening illness or condition, which can appear in your medical records, and make you ineligible for life insurance.

 Driver’s License – unpaid tickets or too many traffic infractions, accidents, DUIs, etc. can result in the loss of your license.

-Do not give out your personal information over the telephone, mail, or internet (especially if you were “cold called” and didn’t initiate contact) unless you know who you are dealing with.
+Do not give out your personal information over the telephone, mail, or internet (especially if you were “cold called” and didn’t initiate contact) unless you know with whom you are dealing.
 Ask questions for verification.